fatmahussein/Hello-Microverse/README.md

 - **[What are linters? ]**

-  - [ a linter is a tool to help you improve your code by analyzing your source code looking for problems]
+  -  a linter is a tool to help you improve your code by analyzing your source code looking for problems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>